tinacms/tina.io/content/guides/general/inline-blocks/hero-to-block.md

 }
 ```

-Here we're wrapping `Hero` in _Block Controls_ to provide a UI for reordering, deleting, and adding new blocks.
-Notice the `index` being passed as props to `BlockControls` — this helps to keep track of the block order.
+Here we're wrapping `Hero` in _Blocks Controls_ to provide a UI for reordering, deleting, and adding new blocks.
+Notice the `index` being passed as props to `BlocksControls` — this helps to keep track of the block order.

 ## Make a Template